thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 ## How do you use an `INNER JOIN` clause to combine rows from different tables?

+The following SQL commands all produce the same rows.

 ```sql
 SELECT * FROM movies INNER JOIN awards ON awards.movie_id = movies.id;